HomePod: Marketing and sales

 To promote the HomePod, Apple released "Welcome Home", a four-minute film directed by Spike Jonze and starring FKA Twigs; commercial-length versions were also produced.

 Strategy Analytics estimated that around 600,000 HomePods were sold in the first quarter of 2018, making it the 4th-best-selling smart speaker brand after Amazon, Google and Alibaba, giving Apple a 6% market share in the industry.
 The HomePod also had 6% market share in the United States according to a report from Consumer Intelligence Research Partners and sold an estimated 700,000 units worldwide in the second quarter of 2018.
 Also in the second quarter of 2018, Strategy Analytics estimated that the HomePod outsold all smart speakers that cost more than $200, giving Apple a 70% market share in premium brand smart speakers.
 As of mid-2018, the HomePod had sold an estimated 3 million units.
 Sales increased 45% in Q4 2018, with Apple selling 1.6 million units that quarter.
-In April 2019, Apple reduced the price to US$299.
-In March 2021, the price got reduced to £279.
+In April 2019, Apple reduced the price to US$299; Gizmodo noted that permanent price cuts on current-generation Apple hardware are "beyond rare—they’re nearly unheard of."
+In March 2021, the price was reduced to £279 in the UK.
 As of May 2021, Apple was still reportedly selling units manufactured for the HomePod's launch stock.

 Discontinuation

 On March 12, 2021, Apple discontinued the HomePod, but kept the HomePod Mini.
 In a statement, Apple said "HomePod Mini has been a hit since its debut last fall, offering customers amazing sound, an intelligent assistant, and smart home control all for just $99.
 We are focusing our efforts on HomePod mini.
 We are discontinuing the original HomePod, it will continue to be available while supplies last through the Apple Online Store, Apple Retail Stores, and Apple Authorized Resellers.
-Apple will provide HomePod customers with software updates and service and support through Apple Care."
+Apple will provide HomePod customers with software updates and service and support through AppleCare."
+In July 2024, Apple classified the HomePod as "vintage," affecting its repair eligibility at Apple Stores and authorized service providers.
+Apple was criticized for violating its own policies for classifying products as vintage, which its website states were discontinued "more than 5 and less than 7 years ago"; at the time, the HomePod had been discontinued for three years and four months.